Uber is buying patents. What should they be looking for?

-To find the Uber patent portfolio, we ran a applicant query in the patent search database Patentlens, which provided a list of 102 patents in 89 separate familes.
-We entered this list of 102 patents into Cluster Searching, which includes the capability to automatically ignore duplicate family members (while this was a fairly simplistic means of finding Uber owned patents, this was sufficient for the purposes of this blog).
+To find the Uber patent portfolio, we ran a applicant query in the patent search database Patentlens, which provided a list of 215 patents in 76 separate families.
+We entered representative patents from each of these patent families into Ambercite Ai, (while this was a fairly simplistic means of finding Uber owned patents, this was sufficient for the purposes of this blog).

 We also decided to restrict this search to patents with priority dates of after January 1998, as these patents were more likely to be still legally active.